 Key Employment Stats:

-- GDP of the Athens-Clarke County MSA is more than $10 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 39% over the last 10 years.
+- GDP of the Athens-Clarke County MSA is more than $10.6 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 51% over the last 10 years.

 - Athens is ranked by Forbes as the #6 best small place for business and careers, #20 in cost of doing business, and #28 in job growth.